 Jamie Foxx was a pretty safe bet for leading actor this year at the Oscars.
 He had more buzz surrounding his role than any other actor.
 Also, Foxx was up for two nominations this year (he also grabbed one for Best Supporting Actor for "Collateral"), so it was doubtful that he would walk away empty-handed.
 Audiences and Academy members alike were shocked at Foxx's turn as a taxi driver in "Collateral" and as the legendary Ray Charles in "Ray."
 Foxx showed a depth of acting never expected from him before and was rewarded justly.

-BEST PERFORMANCE BY AN ACTOR IN A SUPPORTING ROLE
+BEST PERFORMANCE BY AN ACTRESS IN A LEADING ROLE

 SCO Prediction: Morgan Freeman for "Million Dollar Baby"